Skip to main content

 12 mentions Positive Neutral Negative

 The emotional aspect of the game is highlighted by its ability to evoke feelings of isolation, trauma, and ultimately, a touching conclusion that resonates with players.
-While some found the narrative elements, such as survivor's guilt, to detract from the atmosphere, others appreciated the heavy emotional weight and satisfying ending that left them reflective and moved.
-Overall, the game successfully captures a sense of loneliness and emotional depth, despite some gameplay frustrations.
+While some found the narrative and atmosphere deeply impactful, others felt that certain elements, like the constant radio interviews, detracted from the emotional experience.
+Overall, the game successfully captures a sense of loneliness and emotional weight, leaving players with a lasting impression.

 • “The end was satisfying and emotional, if not super surprising.”